 Quintessentially People are an international recruitment agency, predominantly focussing on private and corporate support roles for influential businesses, individuals & families internationally.
-We have offices in London, New York, Los Angeles, Fort Lauderdale, Cannes and Palma and given the global span of our client base, we have plans to open further international offices in the near future.
+We have offices in New York, Los Angeles, Fort Lauderdale, Cannes and Palma.
 We are affiliated with the award winning, global luxury lifestyle business, the Quintessentially Group, which has offices in 60 cities around the world, and is made up of approximately 33 sister businesses.
 The Quintessentially Group is the largest luxury lifestyle business in the world.

 WHAT DO YOU RECRUIT FOR AT THE AGENCY?

 We have seven main sections at the agency: Private Household & Estate Staff, PA & Administrative Support Staff, Childcare, Private & Commercial Chefs, Yacht & Aircraft Crew , Security & Close Protection and Executive Level Placements, but we recruit for a large number of other ad-hoc roles from the most junior up to CEO level in numerous other sectors.